1916–17 Illinois Fighting Illini men's basketball team

 The 1916–17 Illinois Fighting Illini men's basketball team represented the University of Illinois.

 Regular season

 The 1916–17 season was the second Big Ten Conference championship for the Illinois Fighting Illini men's basketball team.
-Coached by Ralph Jones, the Illini continued their winning ways by finishing the season with an overall record of 13 wins and 3 losses and a 10 win 2 loss conference mark.
+Coached by Ralph Jones, the Illini continued their winning ways by finishing the season with an overall record of 13 wins and 3 losses and a 10-win 2-loss conference mark.
 The starting lineup included E. G. McKay, J. B. Felmley and Ralf Woods rotating at the forward position, captain and center C. G. Alwood, and guards George Halas and Ray Woods.
-Woods was named the Helms Foundation College Basketball Player of the Year for his work during this season.
+Woods was named the Helms Foundation College Basketball Player of the Year for his work this season.